 What is math anxiety?

-Research shows that maths anxiety is a problem affecting students worldwide.
+Research shows that math anxiety is a problem affecting students worldwide.
 It is caused by the constant frustrations associated with the inability to understand math concepts.
 Coupled with other stress factors which end up creating low self-confidence, math becomes a dreaded topic.

 Luckily, math anxiety can be controlled at a young age to ensure children grow up associating math with positive feelings.
 Understanding mathematical concepts is important, as they are applied in other academic fields such as physics and chemistry.